 Despite what one’s opinions of the movie, which seems to this day fairly divisive, Nirvana still stands as an important production, especially for the struggling Italian movie industry of the 90s.
 For the first time in history, digital special effects were produced in the country and many of those who worked on it, to this day, mention it as a very positive experience.
 But, most importantly for the sake of this article, it was the very first (and, unless I’m proven wrong, last) time that an Italian director specifically designed his movie to be released in parallel with a tie-in video game that would work as a direct sequel to the events narrated in said movie.
 That game is Nirvana X-Rom.

-While it might be reasonable to doubt the artistic merits of such an idea, everything in the game connects to the original story and the X-Rom title is even referenced a couple of times in the movie itself.
+While it might be reasonable to doubt the artistic merits of such an idea, everything in the game connects to the original story and the Nirvana X-Rom title is even referenced a couple of times in the movie itself.
 Perhaps, Salvatores was honest in his intentions of seeing the natural prosecution of the story in video game form, but whatever the case, he seems to have, apparently, entirely forgotten about it over the years.
 The few instances when he’s talked about the movie, he seems to have never referenced X-Rom in any way.
-For all intents and purposes, while Nirvana is still somewhat remembered, especially by fans of the cyberpunk genre, the game has all but fallen in between the cracks of history.
+For all intents and purposes, while the movie is still somewhat remembered, especially by fans of the cyberpunk genre, the game (or rather, interactive experience) has all but fallen in between the cracks of history.

 Let’s look at its development, specifically its original design.